greg-raven/grus/_posts/2025-10-13-fix-and-pass-hr-38.md

 ### Problem # 3 --- The felony under your floor mat

 - **Flaw:** H.R.
 38 only protects one handgun, one magazine, and only the ammunition loaded into them.
-Extra magazines or ammunition, a back-up firearm, or even a single loose round in a purse or under a floormat wouldn't be covered—putting gun owners at risk of arrest and prosecution.
+Extra magazines or ammunition, a back-up firearm, or even a single loose round in a purse or under a floormat wouldn't be covered --- putting gun owners at risk of arrest and prosecution.

 - **FPC fix:** Ensure that people are fully protected while carrying and travelling with firearms.